 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, and education.
+It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and progress at school.

 More information can be found in the Mental health and behaviour in schools guidance, colleges may also wish to follow this guidance as best practice.
-Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
-See

-Every Mind Matters for links to all materials and lesson plans.
+Public Health England1 has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
+See Every Mind Matters for links to all materials and lesson plans.